-Palestinians: Israeli Forces Kill Man In West Bank Clashes
+Palestinians: Israeli forces kill man in West Bank clashes

-RAMALLAH, West Bank: The Palestinian Health Ministry says Israeli forces killed a Palestinian man Saturday evening during clashes in the occupied West Bank.
+RAMALLAH, West Bank (AP) — The Palestinian Health Ministry says Israeli forces killed a Palestinian man Saturday evening during clashes in the occupied West Bank.

+Also Saturday evening, Israeli aircraft struck several militant sites in the Gaza Strip in response to incendiary balloons Palestinians launched from the territory to Israeli farmland across the frontier, the military said.
+Local media reports said a Palestinian man was seriously wounded in the airstrikes.

 The ministry identified the slain man as Mohammad Fareed Hassan, 20, from Qusra village near Nablus city.